isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 They know what you look at and listen to, what you are using, which styles you like and can sell this data for money to creators.
 They will also sell access to you to creators.

 A friend of mine:
 > HHOS: in the future at birth of child, you will first have to decide which corporate tribe it joins and then find a name compliant with that tribes rules.
-Switching between trives is as complicated as an emigration to or from North Korea.
+Switching between tribes is as complicated as an emigration to or from North Korea.

 A central building block is also DRM, here under the marketing name of "NFT".
 NFT is the blockchain word for DRM, only with added destruction of the planet.

-Unique things are only possible with
+Unique things are only possible with:

 - locking the machine
 - TPM,